voxpupuli/puppet-nftables/README.md

 By default it sets up a firewall that drops every incoming and outgoing connection.

-It only allows outgoing dns,ntp and web traffic.
+It only allows outgoing dns, ntp and web and ingoing ssh traffic.

 The config file has a inet filter and a ip nat table setup.